 2. What are we testing for?

-While not harmful on their own account, E. coli and Enterococcus are both types of fecal bacteria that can indicate the presence of more dangerous microorganisms and viruses.
+While not harmful on their own account, enterococcus are a type of fecal bacteria that can indicate the presence of more dangerous microorganisms and viruses.
 Fecal bacteria are found primarily in the intestinal tracts of mammals and birds, and are released into the environment through human and animal feces.
 Fecal pollution at beaches could come from pets and wildlife, stormwater runoff, and human sources of sewage - such as combined sewer overflows, cess pools and failing septic and sewage infrastructure.
 Read more about indicator bacteria, why we test for them, and how to identify sources in this Beachapedia article about bacterial pollution.

 3. Why are chapters testing beach water?

 A) To provide information on the safety of swimming and surfing at the beaches in their community.
 Surfrider volunteers often collect samples from beaches that are not covered by city or state monitoring programs, or during times when no one else is testing, i.e. during the off-peak winter season.
 Some chapters sample the same beaches as their local agencies, but stagger their sampling times.
 For instance if the Department of Health samples only on Mondays, then the chapter collects samples on Thursday or Friday.

 Many BWTF programs are based in high schools or other educational institutes (aquariums) and expose students and other youth groups to environmental science and local water quality pollution problems and solutions.
 Participating in water testing programs is also very educational for adult volunteers.
 Learn how many chapters are using their BWTF program to meet educational goals here.

 C) Increase public awareness of local water quality issues

 BWTF volunteers inform communities about areas where pollution is detected and bring their concerns to their local officials and environmental agencies.

 D)Motivate a movement of care for our coasts